-Well with the INR 100 entry fee that freelance guides charge, if you want a guided tour.
-Or without the guides, just start by just looking at this beautiful and oldest chruch in Goa & India.
-Built with the beautiful laterite stones native to Goa, this some 408 year old Baroque style architecture is a marvel.
-Its name literally translates to the Basilica of the Good Jesus and is located in Old Goa which used to the the capital of the state in the early days of Portuguese rule.
+Well, with the INR 100 entry fee that freelance guides charge, if you want a guided tour, it's a pretty accessible tourist site.
+Built with the beautiful laterite stones native to Goa, this almost 408-years-old Baroque style architecture is a marvel.
+Its name literally translates to the Basilica of the Good Jesus and it is located in Old Goa which used to the the capital of the state in the early days of Portuguese rule.
 Construction first began in the year 1594, and was consecrated in May 1605 by the archbishop, Dom Fr.
 Alexio de Menzes.

 As everyone knows, this is the final resting place of St Francis Xavier, one of the founding members of the Society of Jesuits.
 His body is said to have miraculous healing powers.
-Though he died on the Sancian Island whilst on the way to China in December 1552 and was taken to Portugal initially, his body was 2 years later brought here to Goa to this Basilica.
+Though he died on the Sancian Island whilst on the way to China in December 1552 and was taken to Portugal initially, his body was brought here to Goa to this Basilica two years later.
 He was called by some the Apostle of the Indies, due to his Legendary missionary voyages throughout the East.
 Born in Spain in 1506, he reached Goa in 1541 after baptising thousands along the coast of South India.
 He returned to Goa again in 1551.
 His remains lie encased in a glass-sided coffin in the mausoleum to the right inside the Basilica.